wg-osr/walkerga.github.io/class/mu_priest.md

 <summary>Design Notes</summary>
 *Inspired from A Blasted, Cratered Land's [cleric](https://crateredland.blogspot.com/2019/01/the-cleric.html) by Velexiraptor which I love.
 I had been using it it my games for a year, sadly my players have a very very low tolerance for complexity and the 3 clerics characters that were played never ended up using the commands feature and I never ended up tracking the disfavors.
 After months of beating myself for not being a good DM, I had an epiphany inspired by a recent job editing an instruction manual: each domain is a template.
 Now the class starts simple and gets progressively more complex and hopefully will be easier to assimilate for the players!*

 *So how is it different from a wizard?
 Well, first, not all templates give spells, but otherwise the priest can be seen as a conditional wizard: they can only cast spells when meeting certain condition.
 These rules are pretty abuseable by design though to encourage reckless fanatical behaviours.
 I hope to make many more sacraments!
 Especially to allow making a spell-less priest.
-These are just that were relevant to my current game.*
+These are just the ones that were relevant to my current game.*

 *Also I might redo the wizard like that, but instead of sacraments they are different spellbooks!*
 </details>